jliu70/adafruit.usedgoodies.com/docs/circuitpython/installation.md

 ## II.
 CircuitPython Libaries

 Once you have CircuitPython installed on your device, you can start coding in CircuitPython immediately.
-However, once your code makes calls beyond the libraries included with the binary install  -- most commonly after you attach sensors or other breakouts to the microcontroller -- you will need the following additional steps:
+However, once your code makes calls beyond the libraries included with the UF2 image install  -- most commonly after you attach sensors or other breakouts to the microcontroller -- you will need the following additional steps:

 - Download the CircuitPython Library Bundle
 - Copy additional libraries to the microcontroller